leorong/gitfit/README.md

 Gym Match
 ====

 This application helps you find new buddies to exercise with!
+Awesome!